bbauska/TUMx-DWAPNx/README.md

 The next thing that we will look at is MongoDB.
 We have already discussed about databases before, but, specifically, we will use MongoDB in our example.
-As already said, MongoDB is a document-oriented database management system and it\'s non-relational, which brings us to the most important part of non-relational database management systems, which is they don\'t have a schema.
+As already said, MongoDB is a document-oriented database management system and it&apos;s non-relational, which brings us to the most important part of non-relational database management systems, which is they don&apos;t have a schema.

 A schema allows you to say that whenever you have an object from a